luischanci/luischanci.github.io/_pages/resources.md

 #### Stata
-Programs can be installed using for instance,\\
+> `mypoissonch`:
+  - This is my a simple program using mata for poisson regression.
+It is a test for posting material online using Github.
+To install from Stata,
- `net install mypoissonch, replace (from "https://github.com/luischanci/mystatacodes/raw/master")`
+  - `net install mypoissonch, replace (from "https://github.com/luischanci/mystatacodes/raw/master")`

 Visit my Github repository for more info: <a href="https://github.com/luischanci/mystatacodes/tree/master/mypoissonch">Download File</a>